 To initiate the reopen process, send an email to firstname.lastname@example.org by clicking the link on the Request Details page as shown below.
+Select the Details link in the Overall Status box to bring up the dialog box with the email link.
 In your email, be sure to include the reason why you would like the request to be reopened; please be clear and detailed in your explanation.

 You can also start this process by clicking the “Revise Request” link at the bottom of the Reliance Request form as shown below.